Programs

 ARCC Programs Overview

 The mission of Alum Rock Counseling Center (ARCC) is to heal families and inspire youth to reach their full potential.
 Since 1974, ARCC has provided a wide range of behavioral health counseling and school-based support, designed to promote health equity & educational equity, and ensure that high-risk youth stay safe, in school, and drug & violence free.
 ARCC staff provide services to youth and caregivers who otherwise might struggle to afford and/or access quality care.
 In 2022-23, the agency served 11,000+ individuals, through 13 different programs, including individual and family counseling, life skills development, youth mentoring, family reunification, parent training/support, drop-in youth wellness centers, trauma recovery, and services in 30+ high-need schools.
-Click here to check out the Year-End Review of ARCC’s life-transforming programs & work.

 Check out news articles, blogs, podcasts and other media featuring ARCC’s programs here.